Section 2544. Cleaning and Filling Cracks for HMA Surfaces

 1. Cleaning and Filling Cracks (Pavement Maintenance).

 a.
-Miles (kilometers), calculated to the nearest 0.1 mile (0.1 km), of main line pavement on which cracks were cleaned and filled.
+Miles (kilometers), calculated to the nearest 0.1 mile (0.1 km), of main line pavement, including shoulders 4 feet (1.2 m) wide or less, on which cracks were cleaned and filled.
 Calculations will be based on the center line distance of main line, two-lane pavement, corrected for main line pavement of more than two lanes, including climbing lanes.

 b.
 At intersections, rest areas, and interchanges designated for cleaning and filling, the additional areas of widened pavement, ramps, storage lanes, turning lanes, paved medians, and parking in rest areas will not be separately measured for pavement.

 c.
 Between limits for which cleaning and filling is intended for either pavement or shoulders, no deductions will be made for bridges, intersections, or other interruptions where cracks are not to be cleaned and filled.